 1.Remember that health is a lifestyle

-One mince pie isn’t going to have a horrible effect on your body and it can, in fact, do wonders for your wellbeing.
+One mince pie isn’t going to have a horrible effect on your body and it can do wonders for your wellbeing, if you enjoy it mindfully.
 When it can become a problem is when you a) start a downward spiral of unhealthy eating or b) obsess over the fact you’ve eaten something ‘bad’.
 We are often tempted by unhealthy food, so before you eat it (or reach for another) ask yourself if you really want it.
 If you do, eat it, enjoy it, and move on.
 If you don’t then give it a miss.

 2. Eat your fruit and veggies